Our Therapeutic Target

 In healthy conditions, AGR2 is localized in the endoplasmic reticulum (ER).
 It contributes to adequate protein biogenesis.
 Upon chronic ER stress characterizing MIDs, AGR2 is released by the epithelium in the extracellular milieu (eAGR2).
 This mislocalization is responsible of new and deleterious functions of eAGR2 leading to impairment of epithelial homeostasis.

-Blocking eAGR2 may represent a game changing therapeutic approach for the care of IBD patients as it exerts a triple pharmacological effect:
+Blocking eAGR2 may represent a game changing therapeutic approach for the care of IBD patients by tackling the 3 pillars of IBD:

 1